Fort Lauderdale Personal Injury Lawyers Logo

 How Can A Fort Lauderdale Wrongful Death Lawyer Help Me?

 Our firm is prepared to conduct a full, independent investigation of your loved one’s death to secure important evidence and determine all negligent parties.
-We can negotiate with insurance companies to make sure that you receive a fair and full settlement that accounts for all of your past, present and future needs.
+We can negotiate with insurance companies to make sure that you receive a fair and full settlement that accounts for all of your past, present, and future needs.

-Our lawyers can review your case and help you understand all of your legal options when you call us or fill out an online contact form to set up a free consultation.
+Our Fort Lauderdale lawyers can review your wrongful death case and help you understand all of your legal options when you call us or fill out an online contact form to set up a free consultation.
 Gary B. Englander and Warren Q. Peebles make themselves available 24 hours a day, seven days a week to answer all of your legal questions.
 If you need directions to our Fort Lauderdale office, click here.